WELCOME TO THE PVA WEBSITE!

-If you own property in Fayette County, you should soon receive your 2015 property tax bill.
+If you own property in Fayette County, you should have received your 2023 property tax bill.
 The PVA office is responsible for establishing the fair cash value of your property which, in part, determines the amount of property tax you owe.
-Taxes are calculated using the assessment of your property as of January 1, 2015 and the tax rates set by the taxing districts (LFUCG, Fayette County Schools, Commonwealth of Kentucky and others).
-Assessments for 2015 are finalized and cannot be changed for your current property tax bill, but you may request a review of your assessment for 2016 by following this link or calling us at (859) 246-2722.
+Taxes are calculated using the assessment of your property as of January 1, 2023, and the tax rates set by the taxing districts (LFUCG, Fayette County Schools, Commonwealth of Kentucky and others).
+The billed tax rate does not include the portion of the Fayette Board of Education rate that is subject to recall.

 If you are 65 or older, or receiving disability payments, you may qualify for Kentucky’s Homestead Exemption.
-Find more information about the Homestead Exemption by visiting the Homestead Exemption page of our web site.
+Find more information about the Homestead Exemption by visiting the Homestead Exemption page of our website.

 Kentucky law requires the tax bill to be issued in the name of the January 1 owner, but if the house has been sold or transferred after January 1 the bills are sent in care of the new owner.
 However, there may be inadequate time to update this information for sales or transfers that occur near the date the tax bills are printed.
 If you have any questions about your prorated portion of the tax bill you should contact your closing agent or attorney.